Benchmarks to measure messaging success

-Similarly to MCS, CSAT provides high-level diagnostics of customer experience.
-Using LivePerson’s Post Conversation Survey bot, brands can setup a Q&A experience triggered after a conversation between a consumer and an agent concludes.
+Similar to MCS, CSAT provides high-level diagnostics of customer experience.
+Using LivePerson’s Post-Conversation Survey bot, brands can set up a Q&A experience triggered after a conversation between a consumer and an agent concludes.
 Through this conversational experience, between the Survey Bot and the consumer, qualitative KPIs should be captured.

 |CCPLH||2x voice calls per hour (ex 7.5)||Main agent and program efficiency metrics by which messaging programs should be measured.
 It is also the best efficiency criteria to compare to voice.|

-Closed conversations per login hour measure the amount of conversations an agent closes that are not followed by a repeat consumer contact to the same skill.
-Brands should leverage their current CCPLH as a baseline, with the ultimate goal of achieving at least two times voice calls per hours.
-Be sure ‘Skill and Group’ filters are set correctly when reviewing CCPLH.
+Closed conversations per login hour measure the number of conversations an agent closes that are not followed by a repeat consumer contact to the same skill.
+Brands should leverage their current CCPLH as a baseline, with the ultimate goal of achieving at least two times voice calls per hour.
+Be sure the ‘Skill and Group’ filters are set correctly when reviewing CCPLH.

-The resolution rate is a program efficiency metric that gives brands an indication if they have created the right messaging program to meet their consumers needs (are you engaging consumers at the right time?
+The resolution rate is a program efficiency metric that gives brands an indication if they have created the right messaging program to meet their consumers' needs (are you engaging consumers at the right time?
 Are agents resolving conversations on time?).
-LivePerson has set the standard of three days as the cut off metrics for conversation resolution, meaning if a consumer doesn’t return with the same issue after three days, the conversation is considered to be resolved.
+LivePerson has set the standard of three days as the cut-off metric for conversation resolution, meaning if a consumer doesn’t return with the same issue after three days, the conversation is considered to be resolved.

 Through the resolution tab, brands can determine how many login hours their program is spending on unresolved conversations.
 Using the supplemental analyses - automation, transfer, agent effectiveness, and resolution, brands can pinpoint reasons for returning consumers.